 Unlike some SUVs, the 2008 doesn’t try to be sporty – instead it focuses on being as comfortable and relaxing as a high-riding small family car can be

-The Peugeot 2008’s dimensions make it taller than most conventional small family cars, so you sit a little higher and get a better view out over the road ahead.
+The Peugeot 2008 is taller than most conventional small family cars, so you sit a little higher and get a better view out over the road ahead.
 The pillars between its doors and windscreen aren’t particularly large so they don’t create many awkward blindspots but the small rear windscreen can make parking a bit tricky.

 It’s a little more roly-poly on twisty country roads than the Vitara but not so much that your passengers will feel car sick.
 Head out onto a motorway and it’s happy to cruise along comfortably and all models come with cruise control as standard to help make long drives as relaxing as possible.
 Unfortunately, you’ll hear a little more wind noise in the Peugeot than in the Honda on the motorway.